 (This article contains affiliate links from bookshop.org!
 Buying through these links gives me a small commission and supports independent bookstores!
 I’ve also included my regular amazon affiliate links for you as well if that’s easier.)

-If you’re my age or older you may remember when this book, (along with a handful of offshoots and sequels), came out.
-I bought my copy from the now defunct Border’s to give you an idea of the time period (ah the early to mid aughts.
+If you’re my age or older you may remember when this book, (along with a handful of offshoots and sequel books), came out.
+I bought my copy from the now-defunct Border’s to give you an idea of the time period (ah the early to mid-aughts.
 What a time to be alive).

-2. Calvin and Hobbes – Bill Watterson (The Essential Calvin and Hobbes (amazon), and The Complete Calvin and Hobbes (amazon))
+2. Calvin and Hobbes – Bill Watterson.
+Any of the books!
+(The Essential Calvin and Hobbes (amazon), and The Complete Calvin and Hobbes (amazon) are good choices!)

 Plus the entire premise is just inspiring in its simplicity; a boy and his imaginary friend that only he can see come to life.
 The soft juxtaposition between Calvin’s reality and the world around him is masterful.
 Watterson has thought about how children think and work; his deep dive into this different world should inspire you to explore the worlds of your characters as intensely as well.
 It pays off.

 (Bonus; if dark comedy is more your thing, Gary Larson has your back.
 The Far Side’s single-panel comics pack a wallop.
 Comedy zings made out of pure gold.)

 3. Books of Poetry.
 Like, all of it.

 In the same vein as comic strips, poetry tends to get to the heart of the matter much more quickly and effectively than other mediums.
 Think of the last novel you read and think of the last poem you read.
 Try to decide what the ultimate theses of those two things were.
 Each of them boils down to a specific theme (or multiple themes, in the case of most novels), but obviously they do it in different ways.